Common Slip and Fall Accidents

 - On sidewalks – Sidewalks can become damaged over time, leading to uneven pavement or other fall risks.

 - When you are on an escalator or elevator – A 2009 CBS News Report indicated that an estimated 10,000 people per year suffer an injury on an escalator.
 While elevator injuries are less common, WebMD indicates that kids and teens experience around 1,940 elevator injuries annually.

 - In public parks or recreation facilities – Public parks, sports stadiums, amusement parks, movie theatres and almost any other recreational facility can present risks of slips and falls due to slippery floors, crowded aisles, unsafe bleachers, debris or other issues.

-- At nursing homes – The NFSI indicates that more than 60 percent of residents in nursing homes fall each year.
+- At nursing homes – The NFSI indicates that a high percentage of nursing home residents fall each year.

 Common Causes of Atlanta Slip and Fall Accidents

 Common risk factors for slips and falls in Atlanta homes and businesses include:

 - Spills or wet products (water, grease, oil, mud, food or blood)